riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info

-* **Type:** Zoning Committee Meeting
+* **Meeting Type**: Zoning Committee Meeting
-* **Purpose:** To discuss proposed zoning changes, new developments, and land use issues in Saint Paul
-* **Date/Time:** Thursday, March 9th, 6:00 PM
+* **Date/Time**: Thursday, March 17th, 2023, 6:00 PM
-* **Location:** City Hall, Council Chambers
+* **Location**: Saint Paul City Hall, Council Chambers

 #### Summary

-The meeting covered several topics related to zoning and development.
-Key points include:
+The Zoning Committee Meeting was called to order at 6:05 PM.
+Chairperson Thompson led the meeting.

+**Key Decisions:**

-* Proposed zoning change for the East Side neighborhood to allow for more mixed-use buildings: The committee voted in favor of the proposal (4-1), with Commissioner Johnson dissenting, citing concerns about increased density and parking issues.
+* The committee approved a zoning variance for a new residential development on the east side of town, with a 5-1 vote.
+Commissioner Rodriguez dissented, citing concerns about overcrowding and strain on local infrastructure.
-* Update on the new light rail station development at the intersection of Summit Avenue and Dale Street: The developer presented plans for a 10-story residential building, which was met with some opposition from nearby residents concerned about noise and traffic.
-* Discussion of a new bike-share program in Saint Paul: The committee expressed support for the initiative, but noted that more details were needed on funding and implementation.

-The most contentious issue of the evening was the proposed zoning change for the East Side neighborhood.
-Commissioner Johnson argued that the increased density would lead to parking problems and strain on local infrastructure.
-Commissioner Thompson countered that the change would bring in much-needed revenue and stimulate economic growth.
-The committee ultimately voted in favor of the proposal, but with a condition that the developer must address parking concerns through additional studies.

-The bike-share program received broad support from the committee, with some members expressing excitement about the potential for more sustainable transportation options in Saint Paul.
-However, several questions were raised about funding and implementation details, which will be explored further at future meetings.
+* A proposal to rezone a commercial property in downtown Saint Paul was tabled due to ongoing disagreements among committee members regarding parking requirements.

+**Public Safety:**

+* The meeting included a presentation from the Saint Paul Police Department regarding their efforts to combat gang violence.
+While there were no major updates, community members expressed concerns about police visibility and response times.
+* No specific action items were assigned to the committee in this regard.

+**Upcoming Agenda Items:**

+* A follow-up discussion on affordable housing options is scheduled for the next meeting.